Ego Vero Seek and you shall find... Ask and the door shall be opened - page 6

 My gift to you – from the heart:

-Everyone who reads this has received a gift of Love….from me!
+Everyone who sees this has received a gift of Love….from me!
 Merry Christmas to All!

 A Puppy’s Tale – a fortunate encounter